jmiguelmangas/jmiguelmangas/README.md

 🌱 I’m currently learning about Git and Github for applying my knowledge on Python on Collaborative and Big Projects

-👯 I’m looking to collaborate on Python Developments Projects for Beginners/Intermediate
+👯 I’m looking to collaborate on Python Development Projects for Beginners/Intermediate

 📫 How to reach me: jmmangas@gmail.com or whatsapp me at: +34 667 475 165